SiliconLabs/peripheral_examples/series1/ldma/ldma_interchannel_synchronization/readme.txt

 After you press the second button (regardless of the order), "CCcc" will be transferred to dstBuffer.

+This example is based on the Reference Manual Section 7.4.5:
+Chapter: LDMA
+Section: Examples
+Subsection: Example #5

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)